rboubaya75/DiscordBotTS/README.md

 const channel = <TextChannel>client.channels.cache.get("821342065844682761")

-Bot's functionnalities
+Bot's functionalities

 Team random Divider :
-Take a list of students shuffle it and return the half: This was very useful to implement especial during the confinement.
+This function takes a list of students, shuffles it and returns the half: This was very useful to implement especial during the confinement.
 Indeed, half of the class had to stay at home when the other half came.
 A random selection was set-up for this purpose.
-Using a bot to render randomly a list of students how had to come in class was a convinient way, especially when evry student can see the random result in Discord;
+Using a bot to render randomly a list of students how had to come in class was a convenient way, especially when every student can see the random result in Discord;

 Cron set-up: I have set-up Cron to fix the pause hour for my classmates, as we worked hard and couldn't see the time going...